anitsh/anitsh/README.md

 ### Who am I?
-I am a software engineer with more than ten years of hands-on-code software design and development experience.
+I am a software engineer with more than ten years of hands-on software design and development experience.

 *Software engineers apply engineering principles to build software and systems to solve problems.
 They use modeling language and other tools to devise solutions that can often be applied to problems in a general way, as opposed to merely solving for a specific instance or client.
 Software engineering solutions adhere to the scientific method and must work in the real world, as with bridges or elevators. - IBM*